 As much as I love horror movies, sometimes character development is a thorn in the side of the genre.
 Some do it beautifully, but oftentimes you find yourself not fully caring about the characters.
 With this story, you feel their friendship and you grieve their loss.
 These characters are smart and easy to connect to, with no time being wasted on denial or inane attempts to explain what’s going on.
 They get something is up and they try to survive.

-More impressive is the films ability to not only create a thrilling and spine-chilling story, but also exceed in its quality outside of a genre piece.
+More impressive is the film’s ability to not only create a thrilling and spine-chilling story but also exceed in its quality outside of a genre piece.
 It’s artfully shot and its metaphors are beautiful.
 It also houses one of the most unique creature designs I’ve seen in a long while, one that insights fear and feels realistic.

-The Ritual is currently streaming on Netflix
+The Ritual is available on Netflix